System Macros

 add_symbols

-Appends symbols to the local symbol table, preserving any macros in the macro table.
+Appends symbols to the default module's symbol table, preserving any macros in its macro table.

 (macro add_symbols (symbols*)